andrewphan568/SQESTDemo/README.md

 # SQESTDemo
 The simple app is motivated by S-QEST’s Take-Home Coding Challenge.
 It implements the simple CRUD workflow from backend to frontend and has a few Unit Tests.

-There are still some works that need to work on the front end ( testing, clean up code,fix bugs,...), but it is good for a demo purpose.
+There are still many works that need to work on the front end ( implement other functions, testing, clean up codes,fix bugs,...), but it is OK for a demo purpose.

 ## Code-Challenge Files
 - Question 1: Moisture Content object model, pls refer to the file MoistureContent.cs (dir SQEST\Domain\Moisture\MoistureContent.cs).
 Please note that the Moisture Content model is the [tag -finish_code_challege](https://github.com/andrewphan568/SQESTDemo/releases/tag/finish_code_challenge) is so much simple that the updated Moisture Content model in the lasted main branch.
 The extra field int the lasted model, just simply use to store the data from front-end form.